Meet the Deans

-It is the mission of the CFAD Deans to support transformative experiences for our students, community, faculty and staff.
+It is the mission of the CFAD Deans' office is to support transformative experiences for our students, community, faculty and staff.
 We will help provide students with the highest quality education, provide faculty with focused, goal-oriented support, provide staff with a rewarding work environment and provide our community with excellent arts experiences.

 Charleen Weidell came to UCO in August 2004.
-She is a professor of art in jewelry and metalsmithing and served as assistant dean from 2014-17 and chair of the Central Department of Art from 2007-14.
-She is also a faculty co-advisor for UCO’s student organization Student Alliance for Equality (SAFE).
+She is a professor of art in jewelry and metalsmithing and served as associate dean from 2017-2020, assistant dean from 2014-17 and chair of the Central Department of Art from 2007-14.

 Charleen holds a Bachelor of Arts in liberal studies and one in applied design from San Diego State University.
 She received her Master of Fine Arts in jewelry and metalsmithing from San Diego State University in 2002.

 Charleen's work in metal has been exhibited and collected on the international, national and local levels.
 "Tart Server," a broad blade silver server, was published in Contemporary Silver Part II: Recent Commissions written by collector Seymour Rabinovich and acquired by the Victoria & Albert Museum in London.
 Her latest commissioned work was the Ceremonial Medallion for President Roger Webb at the University of Central Oklahoma.

 Sandra is a professor of music in the School of Music.
 She recently completed 30 years of service with UCO.
 She holds a bachelor’s degree in music Education from Oklahoma City University, a Master of Music degree from UCO and a Doctor of Musical Arts from the University of Oklahoma.